menshaa/investment-deposit-plans/README.md

 #### 3. Edge Cases

+1. Handling Zero Deposit Plan's Total Amount
-- If a deposit plan's total amount is **zero**, the deposit will be fully allocated to the portfolios equally.
+   If a deposit plan's total amount is **zero**, the deposit will be fully allocated to the portfolios equally.

 **Example:**

-- Deposit amount: **RM9000**
+- Deposit amount: **RM900**
 - Deposit plan:
   - Portfolio A: **RM0**
   - Portfolio B: **RM0**